Kazami-Labs/ripedb-client/README.md

 ## Requirements

-The RipeDB-Client requires PHP 5.4 up to PHP 7.1.
+The RipeDB-Client requires PHP 5.4 up to PHP 7.2.
 The connection object might have further preconditions.

 ## Installation

 You can install the RIPE client via composer

-    composer require "dormilich/ripedb-client": "dev-master"
+    composer require kazami-labs/ripedb-client

 or by cloning this repository.